Partner Referral System

 Early Draft: Modal

-I explored using a modal, but decided to progress with pages instead (explained below).
+I explored using a modal, but decided to progress with pages instead, as the number of questions would exceed reasonable capacity for a modal experience.

 Updated Draft Based on Stakeholder Input

-After additional communication, I incorporated Hanna's input to create a more comprehensive questionnaire.
+After additional communication, I incorporated stakeholder input to create a more comprehensive questionnaire.
 The benefits section would have its own dedicated page.

 Client-Side Experience